 The popular belief is that there is a drinking epidemic among young people.
-In reality, alcohol drinking by youth continues to drop.
+In fact, alcohol drinking by youth continues to drop.
 Research in more prosperous parts of the world shows “solid evidence” of less drinking by young people since 2005.
-In fact, surveys in the U.S. and some other countries demonstrate drops in drinking by youth since about 1980.
+In fact, surveys in the U.S. and some other countries shows drops in drinking by youth since about 1980.
 So these declines may largely be a continuation of earlier trends.

 I. The Study

-Similarly, it’s unclear why drinking by youth continues to fall.
+Also, it’s unclear why drinking by youth continues to fall.
 That decline occurs in countries with very different cultures, alcohol laws, social norms, and alcohol policies.
 Thus, we know what has been happening but not why it’s been happening.

 Some people believe that the widespread use of digital devices has impacted consumption.
 Yet the authors found no evidence to support that belief.

-Source.
 Pape, H. et al. Adolescents drink less: How, who and why?
-A review of the recent research literature.
-Drug Alc Rev, 2018. doi: 10.1111/dar.12695 (abstract online).
+Drug Alc Rev, 2018.

 This site gives no advice.
 Please see a doctor for that.